 Many trainers believe push-ups are as close to a perfect exercise as you can get and it's not hard to see why.
 Push-ups work muscle groups in the chest, arms, back and abdominal area.
 The push-up remains a long-standing measure of overall fitness by the U.S. military and elsewhere.

-The act of pushing is one of five functional movement patterns identified by the American Council on Exercise, which recommends these four moves to help you master the push-up.
+The act of pushing is one of five functional movement patterns identified by the American Council on Exercise, which recommends the assisted push-up and plank reaches among other moves to help you master the push-up.